Festivals of Odisha: Ratha Yatra

 Ratha Yatra (ରଥଯାତ୍ରା) is an annual Hindu festival which originated in Puri in Odisha.
 The festival is celebrated all over Odisha on the 2nd day of dark fortnight the lunar month of Ashadha (Asadha Sukla Dutiya) usually in June/July.
 The festival involves transporting of the idols of the deities Jagannatha, Balabhadra and Subhadra on giant chariot from the Jagannath Temple to the Gundicha Temple.
 The chariots are pulled by devotees with ropes.
 After nine days, the idols are returned.
 The 2014 festival in Puri was attended by 900000 people.

 Monsoon

 Ganesh Chaturthi

-Ganesh Chaturthi (ଗଣେଶ ଚତୁର୍ଥୀ) is celebrated as the birthday of the god Ganesha, usually in August.
+Ganesh Chaturthi (ଗଣେଶ ଚତୁର୍ଥୀ) is celebrated as the birthday of the god Ganesh, usually in August.
 It is primarily observed by educational institutes and students.
 The god is offered prasad like modak and laddu in pandals.
 Students may also offer writing utensils and notebooks, which are used by them after the festival.
 During the festival, student do not undertake any study related activity.
 After Ganesh Visarjan, study activities are resumed.